 - A close relationship, preferably 1-on-1

-- A trusting relationship with the end client (both HR and hiring manager)
+- A trusting relationship with the end customer (both HR and hiring manager)

-so that we can tell the story of the company and the position well, and thus entice people to respond.
+- so that we can properly tell the story of the company and the position, and thus entice people to respond.

-- With clients who allow us to work this way, collaboration goes great and we get the best results (sorry, placements).
+With clients who allow us to work like this, the collaboration goes great and we get the best results (sorry, placements).

 Will you participate?